 Hardness is a measure of the mineral content of water.
-Calcium and magnesium are the most common minerals that contribute to hardness.
-Hard water causes scaling in boilers and other industrial equipment, and diminishes the effectiveness of soaps and detergents.
+Calcium and magnesium are the most common minerals that contribute to hardness of water.
+The greater the concentration of dissolved minerals, the “harder” the water.

 Water hardness is a standard water quality test used across many industries.
 Hard water is the cause of many issues both cosmetic, (nuisance), and critical.
 Hard water can leave unsightly residue on surfaces, even after cleaning with soap or detergent.
 When heated, hard water leaves mineral deposits which can clog pipes and damage equipment over time making it a particular concern to boiler and power generating industries.
 Although water hardness does not pose a health concern, high levels will impact the taste of drinking water, so it is commonly measured in communities who use groundwater wells as their primary water source.

 These test kits utilize CHEMetrics Titrets® ampoules.
 Titrets ampoules use a reverse titration technique to measure analyte concentration levels (titrant volume inside the ampoule is fixed while the sample volume is varied).
 After snapping the ampoule tip, sample is drawn into the test ampoule in small doses until a color change signals the endpoint has been reached.
 The titration is stopped at the end point, and the liquid level in the ampoule corresponds to the concentration printed on a scale on the ampoule’s outer surface.
 We offer two different chemistries for the analysis of water hardness, the EGTA (for calcium hardness) and the EDTA method (for total hardness).
 Read more about each at the bottom of the page.

 Click on a catalog number in the tables below for more information or to purchase a test kit.

 |Range||MDL||Method||Kit Catalog No.||Refill Catalog No.|